 High uric acid is not good but you don’t want it to get too low either.
 Low uric acid levels can also be a problem.
 Under 3 mg/dL may be a sign of poor phase II liver sulfation processes.
 The goal of Phase 2 of liver detoxification is conjugation.
 This is when your body removes metabolites from Phase I through bile, urine, and stool to reduce oxidative stress.

 The conjugation process involves 6 major metabolic pathways including methylation, sulfation, glucuronidation, glutathione conjugation, acetylation, and glycation.
-Low uric acid may be a sign of issues with sulfation.
+Low uric acid may be a sign of issues with sulfation and a potential molybdenum deficiency.
 You can learn more about liver function and Phase II liver sulfation in this article.

 Comprehensive Blood Analysis